-The average caseload for Adult Probation CBI Officers was 37 for rural areas and 38 for urban areas.
+The average caseload for Adult Probation CBI Officers was 35 probationers for rural areas and 37 for urban areas.
 CBI cases involve the supervision of a high/very-high risk specific probationers group.
-Thirty-two percent of adult probationers are CBI, which can be felony or misdemeanor.
+Thirty-eight percent of adult probationers are CBI, which can be felony or misdemeanor

-• The average caseload for Adult CBR Officers was 83 for rural areas and 103 for urban areas.
+The average caseload for Adult CBR Officers was 75 for rural areas and 172 for urban areas.
 CBR cases involve the supervision of a moderate-risk specific probationer group.
-Sixty-eight percent of probationers are CBR, which can be felony or misdemeanor.
+Thirty-six percent of probationers are CBR, which can be felony or misdemeanor

-• The average caseload of an Adult Probation Specialized Substance Abuse Officer was 33 for rural areas and 31 for urban areas.
-At the end of June 2016, a total of 761 (5.9%) of the state's adult probation system are involved in SSAS, an increase of 331 probationers from the end of 2015.
+The average caseload of an Adult Probation Specialized Substance Abuse Officer was 22 for rural areas and 28 for urban areas.
+At the end of June 2019, a total of 1,596 (9.5%) of the state's adult probation system are involved in SSAS

 Specialized Substance Abuse Supervision (SSAS) was created in response to prison overcrowding experienced in Nebraska specifically in the 2000's.
 Drawn from evidence-based practices, SSAS is a sentencing alternative that combines intensive supervision with substance abuse treatment as a means of crime control.
-Highly trained officers' work with a select drug population who are also identified as having anti-social, pro-criminal tendencies.
+Highly trained officers work with a select drug population who are also identified as having anti-social, pro-criminal tendencies.

-The target population for the program is felony drug cases with substance abuse problems; and probation has developed risk assessment tools to identify appropriate candidates.
+The target population for the program is cases with substance abuse problems; and probation has developed risk assessment tools to identify appropriate candidates.
 Founded on evidence-based principles shown to reduce recidivism by targeting the treatment needs of the probationer, the program combines substance abuse treatment in the community with intensive case management by specially trained probation officers.